mlflow/mlflow/docs/source/models.rst

 if necessary.
 Generally, only upcasts (e.g. integer -> long or float -> double) are considered to be safe.
 If the types cannot be made compatible, MLflow will raise an error.

+Handling Integers With Missing Values
+"""""""""""""""""""""""""""""""""""""
+Some platforms represent integer data with missing values as floats.
+The data types on such platforms can vary depending on the current data sample.
+This type variance can cause schema enforcement errors at runtime as integer and float are not compatible types.
+For example, if your training data did not have any missing values for integer column c, its type will be integer and the default schema inference applied to the training data will return an integer type for this column.
+However, when you attempt to score a sample of the data that does include a missing value, MLflow will raise a TypeError since it can not convert float to int.
+The best way to avoid this problem is to declare integer columns as floats (float32) or doubles (float64) whenever there is a possibility of missing values.

 How To Log Models With Signatures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To include a signature with your model, pass :py:class:`signature object